-We couldn't find quarter round that was slim enough, so we used simple square wood pieces.
+We couldn’t find quarter round that was slim enough, so we used simple square wood pieces to trim it out.

 This pallet deck island was made in a weekend without plans or specific directions.
 Between the four of us, we figured it out and added and subtracted as we went along to come up with a one of a kind deck island.
 What have you dreamed up that you want to build?